 Architect Norman Ward continued to emphasize the curved elements of this modern home.
 You see this in the curved end wall of the living room and continuing to the curved terrace outside the living room.
 Curved stairs lead to the swimming pool, and the curved radial theme of the home continues within the master bedroom study, the water feature and outdoor fireplace and entrance terrace.

 It is a great compliment to architect Bill Booziotis that a nearly 40 year old home remains as relevant to day as when it was designed in the 1970s.
 It is a testament that good design survives.
 Norman Ward demonstrated that an architect can preserve a period home and make it as dynamic, contemporary and current as a modern home designed today.
-To this home Norman Ward added geo-thermal wells, radiant floor heating from AC Installation in Kingwood, a sophisticated lighting control system, high performance windows, new plumbing system you can view in it’s full splender if you click here and other 21st century appliances and technologies to the existing architecture.
+To this home Norman Ward added geo-thermal wells, radiant floor heating from AC Installation in Kingwood, a sophisticated lighting control system, high performance windows, new plumbing system you can view in it’s full splender and other 21st century appliances and technologies to the existing architecture.
 There were some damages to the house due to outworn pipes, so that had to be fixed.
 The plumbing contractor suggested to follow some simple rules to avoid problems in future.
 Check this out as they are the same for 40 year old home and a recently built house.

 It is always easier for an architect to start with a blank sheet of paper when designing a home than to start with another architect’s work.
 Often the best homes are those where the architect has a three-way conversation with his client and the existing structure on the site.
 Now in this lovely Fort Worth neighborhood site we have a modern home designed by Bill Booziotis, based in Dallas, and a Norman Ward-designed home.
 The combination of these two significant architects makes a profound contribution to architecture.